 The Ken Saro-Wiwa Rooms or KSW Rooms is a brand new museum that explores the life and multiple legacies of the writer, activist and global icon Ken Saro-Wiwa.
-Opening in November 2025 to mark the 30th anniversary of his tragic and wrongful killing, the Mangrove Arts Foundation will open the first phase of this ambitious project.
-KSW Rooms will occupy two out of three floors of the building he owned and operated from on Aggrey Road in Port Harcourt, Nigeria.
+Opened in November 2025 to mark the 30th anniversary of his tragic and wrongful killing, the Mangrove Arts Foundation has launched the first phase of this ambitious project.
+KSW Rooms will occupy two out of three floors of the building Ken owned and operated within on Aggrey Road in Port Harcourt, Nigeria.

 KSW Rooms is a space that deepens and carries the legacy of Ken Saro-Wiwa forwards in fresh and profound contemporary-art led ways.
 This is not just a space that revisits his activism.
 It is a space that asks deeper questions about what it means to be an activist in the 21st century today.
 It asks hard questions about martyrdom and collective responsibility.
 It probes indigenous and African environmentalisms.
 It delves into literature and poetry, uses food, music and humor to explore the themes that propelled him.
 Far from being a dry political space KSW Rooms is unapologetically magical.
 Deeply cultural.
 Leading you down emotional paths that challenge and inspire.
 That make you see the world around you and your place within it very differently.